LP2X0X/PROGRAMMING/Web Dev/2 - CSS/2.1 - Fundamentals/2.1.1 - Terms/2.1.1.2 - Advance/Custom Properties (CSS variables).md

 CSS **custom properties** (aka CSS variables) let you define reusable values directly in CSS.
 They are powerful for theming, consistency, and dynamic updates.

+Custom properties let you define a value in one place, as a “single source of truth,” and reuse that value throughout the stylesheet.
+This is particularly useful for recurring values like colors.
+The next listing adds a brand-color custom property.
+You can use this variable dozens of times throughout your stylesheet, but if you want to change it, you only have to edit it in one place.

 ---

 ## 🔹 Syntax

+The name must begin with two hyphens (--) to distinguish it from other CSS properties, followed by whatever name you’d like to use.
+Variables must be declared inside a declaration block.
+I’ve used the :root selector here, which sets the variable for the whole page.

 **Define:**